 (DO NOT READ OUT) Don't Know (3)

 Q26 [IF YES TO SWITCHED] Can you tell me if any of the following were reasons that you switched Internet service providers?
 You may choose as many as apply.
-[Read random, except other]
+[Read random]

 Save money, too expensive (1)